 Good news: you don't have to.

-Phone number porting lets you keep your existing number while moving to a new provider—whether that's an AI receptionist, a new VoIP system, or a different carrier entirely.
+Phone number porting lets you keep your existing number while moving to a new provider—whether that's a voice AI receptionist, a new VoIP system, or a different carrier entirely.
 Your number stays the same.
 Your customers dial the same digits they always have.
 The only thing that changes is what happens when they call.

 The catch?
 Porting has paperwork, timelines, and potential pitfalls.
 Get it wrong and your port gets rejected.
 Get it right and the transition is seamless.